 Berlin in winter will really give you reason to examine yourself in a way that flying off to Mexico or South America won’t, and your fellow Berliners will respect you more for being hardy enough to suffer alongside them.
 Then, when the spring comes, and you have your first sunny day in months, you’ll be able to enjoy it freely and openly in the knowledge that you earned it.

 [EDIT: this competition is now closed.
 Click here to see if we're running any open competitions]

-You have until 6pm on Friday 4th October to enter.
-Good luck!
+You have until 6pm on Friday 25th July to enter.
+GOOD LUCK!

 The Boring Bit (yawn, RULES):

 1. You must be 18 years or older to enter.

 3. We will keep a record of each comment in a database and then a random number generator picks the winner.

 4. Remember to include your full (real) name and email address, so we can contact you if you win.